ahmadbilaldev/compressor.dev/algo/pseudo.md

 # Pseudo Code

+Our Algorithm uses a modified form of Huffman.
+We basically employ another algortihm, Lempel–Ziv–Welch.
+First we apply LZW encoding the the input, and then we encode it further using Huffman encoding.
+This makes for our modified Huffman algorithm whose pseudo code is as follows:

 ## Huffman Encode
 ``` js
 /* Input: C is a set of n characters, coming after encoding by lzw and that